 Your makeup regime wouldn't be complete without a slick of lipstick.
-A made up face is incomplete without a tint of colour on your lips.
-There are many different types of lipstick from matt to gloss, liquid to balms and a plethora of colours to try.
-But, have you ever wondered how this famous cosmetic item came in to being?
+A made up face would be incomplete without a tint of colour on your lips. there are many different types of lipstick from matt to gloss, liquid to balms and a plethora of colours to try.
+But, have you ever wondered how this favourite cosmetic item came to being?
 Well, here is an insight in to the history of lipsticks.

 Natural products like fruits and minerals were the earliest ingredients that women used to prepare their own makeup.
 Colouring lips was also a common practice.
 As for the origin of the lipstick, it is a contradictory topic.

 A blend of white lead and crushed red rocks was used to make lipstick as early as 3500 BC.
 It was used and made popular by the Sumerian Queen Shub-ad.
 Even though it was poisonous, the women used it to colour their lips.

 In Greece, prostitutes used lipstick to distinguish them from the âgoodâ women.
 This was in the 1000 BC Grecian Empire.
 By 700 BC, all women used it, irrespective of their caste and rank.
 Seaweed, crushed berries, crocodile dung, red ochre, flowers, various resins, and other such strange and weird ingredient were used for preparing the lip colour.

 In Mesopotamia, women used finely crushed semi-precious jewels to prepare lip colours around 5000 years ago.